tauri-apps/tauri/.changes/app-region-drag.md

 "tauri": patch:feat
 ---

-Add `app-region: drag` to HTML elements with `data-tauri-drag-region` on supported platforms (currently only WebView2 123+ on Windows)
+Add `app-region: drag` to HTML elements with `data-tauri-drag-region` on Windows, only WebView2 123+, which should fix dragging using touch.